karan4533/karan4533/README.md

 ### 🚀 About Me

-An enthusiastic and adaptable Computer Science student with strong technical and analytical skills, focused on solving real-world problems through innovative technology solutions.
-Passionate about AI, continuous learning, and building impactful products through collaborative development.
+Enthusiastic Computer Science student with strong technical skills, passionate about AI, continuous learning, and building impactful products.
 ---

 ### 💼 Projects